 In the case of a political loss, the reason for the default lies with the country in which the foreign buyer is domiciled, for example,

 - general legislative or administrative acts (e.g. freezing of payments, payment moratorium, rescheduling agreements),

 - warlike events, insurrection or revolution in the buyer’s country

 A political loss is deemed to have occurred if and when the Federal Government acknowledges that a political event caused the loss of receivables.
 In the case of warlike events, the Federal Government will often do that quite soon.
 However, in the majority of cases, the loss is caused by legislative or administrative measures.
 Then, it may take some time until a claim is acknowledged as political loss.
 In the meantime, the case is treated as a commercial loss.

 The majority of claims resulting from political events of loss are settled under a rescheduling agreement between the Federal Republic of Germany and the debtor country.
 At the latest when a multinational rescheduling agreement is signed, a claim will be acknowledged as a political loss.

 If you have any queries, please do not hesitate to contact our claims specialists so that your claim can be settled as soon as possible.

 More detailed information

-In the series “Hermes Cover Special” brochures containing more in-depth information on the indemnification procedure and on duties have been published.
+In the series “Hermes Cover Special” brochures containing more in-depth information on the indemnification procedure (PDF, 337 KB) and on duties (PDF, 345 KB) have been published.
 For additional information, please also see the FAQs.